The Hammer Party

-The Hammer Party is a 1986 release of Big Black's early EPs made between 1982 and 1984.
-Originally released by Homestead Records, and later rereleased by Touch and Go, the LP came out at the same time as Big Black's Atomizer album, and featured the six songs from Lungs on one side and the six songs from Bulldozer on the other.
-The CD version was expanded to include Big Black's third record, Racer-X.
+The Hammer Party is a compilation album of Big Black's early EPs released between 1982 and 1985.
+Originally released by Homestead Records on November 12, 1986, and later rereleased by Touch and Go in 1992, the LP and cassette versions featured the six songs from Lungs on one side and the six songs from Bulldozer on the other.
+The CD version was expanded to include Big Black's third EP, Racer-X.